renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/kubernetes/gitops.md

-# Installing the Trivy-Operator through GitOps
+# Installing the Vul-Operator through GitOps

-This tutorial shows you how to install the Trivy Operator through GitOps platforms, namely ArgoCD and FluxCD.
+This tutorial shows you how to install the Vul Operator through GitOps platforms, namely ArgoCD and FluxCD.

 ## ArgoCD

 Make sure to have [ArgoCD installed](https://argo-cd.readthedocs.io/en/stable/getting_started/) and running in your Kubernetes cluster.

-You can either deploy the Trivy Operator through the argocd CLI or by applying a Kubernetes manifest.
+You can either deploy the Vul Operator through the argocd CLI or by applying a Kubernetes manifest.

 ArgoCD command:
 ```